clemgoub/TypeTE/README.md

 | 6_7717368| 0/1 | 0/1 |0/1|

-The new genotypes should be
+The new genotypess should be

 |         | NA07056 | NA11830 |NA12144|
 |---------|---------|---------|---------|